HeljaeRaeisaenen/ohte-harjoitusty-/README.md

 ### Important

-To use the program, you need a csv file with n rows and exactly 2 columns, with the first column containing names (Firstname Lastname), and the second, the names of the wished company, preferably separated by a comma.
+To use the program, you need a csv file with any number of rows but exactly 2 columns, with the first column containing names (Firstname Lastname), and the second, the names of the wished company, preferably separated by a comma.
 The file must use a comma as the delimiter.
 It's assumed that the first row contains headers, and will be ignored.
-In case you don't have such a specific file, [here's a file you can test the program on](https://github.com/HeljaeRaeisaenen/ohte-harjoitusty-/blob/main/src/data/testi.csv).
-In the src/data folder there are some more files.
-All the files have been created just for testing purposes.
+In the src/data folder, there are some files you can test the program on.
+All the files have been created just for testing purposes, and some of them are purposefully 'wrong' (extra columns etc.).

 ### Commands
 - To run unit tests for the program: